ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ```
 :::

-When purchasing no extra input is required from the user, the verification of groups membership will be verified by the smart contract automatically
+When purchasing no extra input is required from the user, the verification of group's membership will be verified by the smart contract automatically

 ::: details purchase.a
 ```sh